everestial/VCF-Simplify/README.md

 # VCF-simplify.v2
 A python parser to simplify the vcf file into table like format.

-There are lots of tools to mainpulate and alter VCF file.
-But, a simple and comprehensive tool that could produce a most simple output required by emperical biologist and was still amiss.
+There are several tools available to mainpulate and alter VCF file.
+But, a simple and comprehensive tool that can produce a most simple output required by emperical biologist is still amiss.

 This tool takes in sorted vcf file and reports a simplified table output for `INFO` and `FORMAT` field for each `SAMPLE` of interest.
 With default state (minimal code) all the `INFO`, `FORMAT` for all the `SAMPLE` are simplified.
-Fields can be further narrowed down using very convenient and comprehensive scripts.
-See the given examples.
+Fields can be further narrowed down using very convenient and comprehensive scripts. **See the examples given below.**

 The output table can be created in both "long" and "wide" format, which makes it suitable for **mining data by samples vs position** quite simple.
-The output can be further filtered downstream with awk and can be loaded onto R and used with tidyr, dplyr where different columns can be accessed by matching `names` or `pre, suf - fixes`.
+The output can be further filtered downstream with awk and can be loaded onto R and used with tidyr, dplyr where different columns can be accessed by matching `names` or `pre,suf - fixes`.

 # Prerequisites:
-Python packages and modules
+Python packages and modules:
 - argparse (https://docs.python.org/3/library/argparse.html)
 - cyvcf2 (https://github.com/brentp/cyvcf2/)
 - Python3 (https://www.python.org/)